wagerfield/nuxt-stack/docs/guide/rationale.md

 Nuxt Stack isn't doing anything special with SASS.
 It simply lists `node-sass` and `sass-loader` as dependencies so they don't need to be installed alongside `nuxt-stack`.
 This keeps the project dependencies nice and lean from the outset.
 :::

-If you're happy to forgo formatting from Prettier or would prefer to use LESS, simply install the CSS preprocessor and Webpack loader as you normally would.
+If you're happy to forgo formatting from Prettier or would prefer to use LESS, simply install the CSS preprocessor and Webpack loader of your choosing as you normally would.

 ## Why Jest over AVA?